Family Support Group

 5:30 PM – 7:00 PM

-Next Meeting Date: May 28, 2026
+Next Meeting Date: July 30, 2026

-Upcoming Dates: July 30, September 24, November 19, 2026
+Upcoming Dates: September 24, November 19, 2026

 Our CORR’s Members Support Group (formerly “Core & Men’s Support Group”) is a ninety minute, cost-free, meeting designed to help those who have caused sexual harm as they seek to support each other, their victims, their victim’s families, and to repair the damage of their harm.
 Attendees come together to share a meal, lend encouragement, problem solve, and help one another with challenges such as employment, housing, and everyday accountability and responsibility.
 They work to remain offense free and to attain better lives.
 Meetings are held the last Thursday of every other month alternating with the Community Support Group.